Chart Color Schemes

 Educational achievement in Ascot Park places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's educational profile is notable regionally with university qualification rates at 35.6%, exceeding the South Australian average of 25.7% and the SA4 region's rate of 28.1%.
+The area's educational profile is notable regionally with university qualification rates at 35.6%, surpassing the South Australian average of 25.7% and that of the SA4 region at 28.1%.
 Bachelor degrees are most prevalent at 24.1%, followed by postgraduate qualifications (9.2%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 29.3% of residents aged 15+ holding vocational credentials - advanced diplomas (10.5%) and certificates (18.8%).
+Trade and technical skills are prominent with 29.3% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.5%) and certificates (18.8%).

-Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.3% in tertiary education, 7.5% in primary education, and 4.4% pursuing secondary education.
+Educational participation is high at 28.6%, comprising 9.3% in tertiary education, 7.5% in primary education, and 4.4% pursuing secondary education.

 Frequently Asked Questions - Education